Beacon-Platform/trellis/CONTRIBUTING.md

 working on getting your pull request submitted to the repository.

-If you want to contribute, start working through the codebase, navigate to the Github "issues" tab and start looking through interesting issues.
+If you want to contribute, start working through the codebase, navigate to the Github [issues](https://github.com/Beacon-Platform/trellis/issues) tab and start looking through interesting issues.
 If you are not sure of where to start, then start by trying one of the smaller/easier issues here i.e. issues with the "good first issue" label